starknet-io/starknet.js/www/docs/API/account.md

 account.**getNonce()** => _Promise < string >_

-Gets thw new Nonce for the next transaction.
+Gets the new Nonce for the next transaction.

 <hr />